Lady Elizabeth (1879): History

 The builders of the second Lady Elizabeth had also built the first ship.
 The ship had three masts and was just under average size compared to barques built by Robert Thompson.
 However, the later Lady Elizabeth was still the seventh largest ship the firm built.
-John Wilson remained the owner of Lady Elizabeth and was captained by Alexander Findley from Montrose until 15 March 1884 when he took out several loans from G. Oliver and also with the bank.
+John Wilson remained the owner of Lady Elizabeth and she was captained by Alexander Findley from Montrose until 15 March 1884 when he took out several loans from G. Oliver and also with the bank.
 Eventually, John Wilson declared bankruptcy and all of his ships, including Lady Elizabeth were sold off.

 The new owner was George Christian Karran who purchased the ship a few months later.
-Karrans' family owned several ships but this was George Christian Karrans' first ship.
-George Christian Karran also captained the ship for a few years.
-After owning the ship for a few years, George's elder brother Robert Gick Karran died leading George to take command of Manx King.
-However, he remained the owner of Lady Elizabeth until 1906.
+Karran's family owned several ships, but this was George Christian Karran's first ship.
+Karran captained the ship for a few years.
+After owning the ship for a few years, Karran's elder brother Robert Gick Karran died, leaving George to take command of Manx King.
+He remained the owner of Lady Elizabeth until 1906.
 In 1906 Lady Elizabeth was purchased by the Norwegian company Skibasaktieselskabet for £3,250.
 The company was managed by L. Lydersen and Lady Elizabeth was captained by Peter Julius Hoegh.

 Events

-On 23 February 1884, Lady Elizabeth suffered substantial damage from a hurricane.
+On 23 February 1884, Lady Elizabeth suffered substantial damage from a cyclone.
 She sustained damage to the front of the poop deck after it was stoved in.
 Many of her sails were lost or severely damaged.
 Despite the damage, the ship was able to make it to port in Sydney, Australia where six crew members jumped ship.
 Another death occurred on the voyage when William Leach fell from aloft and later died from his injuries.
 This was the third voyage under the command of Captain Karran.

-On 10 May 1890, Captain George Christian Karran stepped down as captain after six voyages and Captain H. C. Lever took command as the new captain of Lady Elizabeth.
+On 10 May 1890, Captain Karran stepped down as captain after six voyages and Captain H. C. Lever took command of Lady Elizabeth.

 In January 1906, Lady Elizabeth was sold to the Norwegian company Skibasaktieselskabet of Sundet, Boroen.